Importance of Fungi

 Needed by plants

-Not all fungi are good: they can be major pests of forests, our crops, ourselves, and, increasingly, are causing pandemic infections in wild animals like amphibians and bats, driving some of them to extinction.
+Not all fungi are good: they can be major pests of forests, crops, to humans and, increasingly, are causing pandemic infections in wild animals like amphibians and bats, driving some of them to extinction.

 Keep up to date with events and news from Kew